zwiegand/watson-final/README.md

 Link for my best index : https://drive.google.com/file/d/18-YjcF_AWUdnFvi5PQ3tdF_7NVzkOnIS/view?usp=sharing If you have this link you should be able to download, email me at zwiegand@email.arizona.edu immediately if you have problems.

+When I was testing importing my project from this repository, Eclipse my IDE gave imported two folders, *watson-final* and *watson-final_watson-final*.
+The later seemed to be the folder that held my working project.

 **Running Instructions**